arp242/xdg_open.vim/README.markdown

 Re-implements netrw's `gx` command with a call to `xdg-open` (or a similar tool of your choosing).

-This is especially useful if you're using dirvish or some other file-manager.
+This is especially useful if you're using dirvish or some other file-manager other than netrw.

 Is this fully compatible with netrw?
 ------------------------------------